SoftalkAppleProject/datasets_toc-masthead-adindex/README.md

 incomplete work-in-process files -- will collect the files in MAGAZINE and PAGE format as part of the (upper) **\#GroundTruth** edition of the corpus.

+The **scripts** directory includes Python scripts used to generate the text and CSV files for the masthead staff and Ad Index structures within this corpus.
+Please note for non-developers, both the staff and ad gathering scripts expect to be run via the command-line with the source and output directories (in this order) supplied as arguments.
+Developers extending these scripts will need to provide the required command-line parameters as part of their project run/debug configuration.

 A manifest Excel spreadsheet -- and its equivalent in CSV, JSON, and XML formats -- is provided.